 Is the File From Internet?

-There are several third-party programs that help you in unlocking files.
-Applications such as Free File Unlocker, Tizer UnLocker, Unlocker or UnlockIT helps determine the file handles open in some application so that when prompted you can simply unlock them with one click.
+There are several third-party free file deleter software that can help you in unlocking files.
+Applications such as Free File Unlocker, Tizer UnLocker, Unlocker or UnlockIT help determine the file handles open in some application so that when prompted you can simply unlock them with one click.

 Sometimes, you may have to click the Unlock button more than once to unlock the file completely.
 This behavior depends on the type of third-party applications you are using.
 Using third-party applications for locked files should be that last option as forcing unlock may make your computer unstable.